art-rasa/libvint/README.md

 ## Bugs, limitations

 Only unsigned integers are supported.
-At the moment, libvint supports only addition and bitwise shifting to the left.
+At the moment, libvint supports only addition and bitwise shifting.
 Libvint is just a fun hobby project, and as such may contain bugs or errors.
 Use at your own risk.

 ## License